-- testing of payroll systems
+- · testing of payroll systems

 - · testing of income systems

-- testing of purchase systems
+- · testing of purchase systems

-- testing of staff expenses
+- · testing of staff expenses

+- · testing of procurement procedural compliance

-The trustees are responsible for the design and selection of the internal checks and have agreed a pro-forma to be used for all future internal audit reviews.
+The Trustees are responsible for the design and selection of the internal checks and have agreed a pro-forma to be used for all future internal audit reviews.
 During the year regular checks were routinely conducted.
 The agreed internal audit programme was delivered in full and the final internal audit reports issued to Trustees indicated that there were no significant issues.

-In 2023/24, the internal auditor will continue to report to the board of the trustees on a regular basis, through the Audit and Risk committee on the operations of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+In 2024/25, the internal auditor will continue to report to the board of the Trustees on a regular basis, through the Audit and Risk committee on the operations of the systems of control and on the discharge of the Board of Trustees' financial and fiduciary responsibilities.